Idaho's ban on youth gender-affirming care has families desperately scrambling for solutions

 Forced to hide her true self, Joe Horras’ transgender daughter struggled with depression and anxiety until three years ago, when she began to take medication to block the onset of puberty.
 The gender-affirming treatment helped the now-16-year-old find happiness again, her father said.

-But now, a decision by the U.S. Supreme Court allowing Idaho to enforce its ban on such care for minors could jeopardize her wellbeing once again.
-Horras is now scrambling to figure out next steps and is considering leaving Idaho, where he's lived his whole life, to move to another state.
+A decision by the U.S. Supreme Court late Monday allowing Idaho to enforce its ban on such care for minors could jeopardize her wellbeing once again.
+Horras is scrambling to figure out next steps and is considering leaving Idaho, where he's lived his whole life, to move to another state.

 "It would be devastating for her," Horras, who lives in Boise, told The Associated Press.
 “If she doesn’t have access to that, it will damage her mental health."

-Note: This story was first published on April 16, 2024.
-It was updated on April 18, 2024, to make clear that the 20 states enforcing bans on gender-affirming care for minors are in addition to Idaho and all are among the 24 that have passed laws imposing the bans.